FORT-Protocol/Docs/Fort/Options.md

 **Option direction**: 2 directions of calls/puts.

-**Trading pairs**: Currently the first version of the Hedge system only supports support for ETH/USDT.
+**Trading pairs**: Currently the first version of the Fort system only supports support for ETH/USDT.

 **Exercise time**: the user manually selects the date and time, and the system will calculate the block number to.